iason-saganas/charm2/README.md

 CHARM2.0: Cosmic History Agnostic Reconstruction Method
 =================

-ToDo: Update this readme.

-Reconstructing cosmic expansion history (cosmic energy density as a function of redshift) without assuming a specific type of matter distribution in the Universe.
+Reconstructing cosmic expansion history (cosmic energy density as a function of redshift) from Supernovae type Ia.

+Assumptions:
+- Friedmannian Cosmology
+- The energy density parameters $\Omega$

+without assuming a specific type of matter distribution in the Universe.
 Data are distance moduli and redshifts from Supernovae Ia from the [Union2.1](https://supernova.lbl.gov/Union/) compilation and [Pantheon+](https://pantheonplussh0es.github.io) Analysis.